chimera-suite/use-case/README.md

 ```

 We can notice that there is a part of the query inside the `SERVICE <http://ontop:8080/sparql>`clause, which is called federated query.
-This part of the query resolved by Ontop Spark using theVKG approach, which retrieves the SQL tuples stored in the Hive tables by making SparkSQL queriesand translating the resul using the SQL-to-RDF mappings.
-In addition, the ontology stored in Fusekienriches the OntopSpark RDF result, by adding the semantical information stored in the KnowledgeGraph about the suggested temperature and cooking time for a given type of food.
+This part of the query is solved by OntopSpark using the VKG approach, which retrieves the SQL tuples stored in the Spark tables by making SparkSQL queries and translating the results into instances using the SQL-to-RDF mappings.
+In addition, the KG stored in Jena Fuseki enriches the Ontop Spark result, by adding the semantic information.

-The query can be in the executed in the notebook with the PySPARQL library, which is able to retrieve the RDF result and to translate it in a __Spark dataframe__ with the following code.
+The query can be in the executed in the notebook with the PySPARQL library, which is able to retrieve the query result and to translate it in a __Spark DataFrame__ using the following code.

 ```
 wrapper = SPARQL2SparkWrapper(spark, sparql_endpoint)